openwall/john-packages/readme.md

 - fallback for CPU[*] (if that makes sense) and OMP;
 - prince mode available;
 - OpenCL available;
+- built using clang from the official XCode toolchain plus non-system libraries from Homebrew;
 - a development version:
   - is available for X86_64 (on Intel).
   - is available for ARM (on M1 and M2).